Quicker Two or more notes played simultaneously; a group of three or more notes played or sung at the same time to create harmony. Entry in Finale

 On opening this you’ll notice little numbers in the box occupied by each extension, representing id #’s for each variant.

-With those ID numbers, instead of typing a zero after the colon, if you type the id number corresponding to the chord you want before hitting the spacebar, Finale inserts it into the score.
+With those ID numbers, instead of typing a zero after the colon, if you type the id number corresponding to the chord you want before hitting the spacebar, Finale inserts it into the A written representation of a piece of music, including the notation for all parts of an ensemble..

 If we knew all these extension numbers, we’d be able to shorten the picking process by typing in the symbol, then the colon, then the extension ID number.

 This can already save a lot of time – but learning all these extension ID numbers is a bit much, and easy to forget if you don’t use them every day.
 You could trim the Chord Symbol library down considerably, or rearrange them so the ones you use most are near the top.
-Instead, we found a way to make chord suffix selection fast and easy using a floating icon palette in Keyboard Maestro.
+Instead, we found a way to make chord suffix selection fast and easy using a floating icon palette in A scripting environment on the Mac capable of saving hours of work, used by power users to trigger scripts, often from collections of scripts organized into palettes.

 Keyboard Maestro supports Macros and Groups.
 A Macro is an individual script, and a Group is a collection of macros.
 In a Group, Macros can be displayed in a palette with an icon representing its action.
 You can open the Palette with a shortcut, or listing in another palette, then click its icons to complete your chord entries.